-It’s unknown what the exact percentage of RVers that are using CPAP devices is.
-Yet, speaking with several CPAP wearers who RV, I can tell you that that the numbers are staggeringly high; especially amongst the older generation.
+It’s unknown what exact percentage of people use CPAP devices in RVs.
+Yet, speaking with several CPAP wearers who RV, I can tell you that that the numbers are staggeringly high, especially amongst the older generations.

 And though millions like myself, despise wearing these ugly and cumbersome breathing apparatus, they are necessary for our health, safety and even help how we function throughout the day.